Considerations for caregivers

 Caregivers are an amazing breed and an essential member of their loved one's care team.

-Dr. Robert Stroebel is a general internist in Employee and Community Health's (ECH) Division of Community Internal Medicine (CIM) at Mayo Clinic in Rochester.
-He's an associate professor of Medicine, Mayo College of Medicine, and has practiced internal medicine for the past 24 years, with a career focus in practice redesign.
+Robert Stroebel, M.D., is a physician in the Division of Community Internal Medicine, Geriatrics and Palliative Care at Mayo Clinic in Rochester and practices at Mayo Family Clinic Southeast.
+He has practiced internal medicine for the past 30 years, with a career focus in practice redesign.